Inotila/by_ino_ati/README.md

 ![an image of the testing done on the app]static/images/signout.png)

-Signed out out fake
+Signed out of fake

 I started by testing that all the links in the navbar and the home page buttons work and lead to where they are intended and they did.
 The logo will send you home, as will the home link in navbar.

 ![an image of the testing done on the app](static/images/homepage.png)

-The ink,painting, and pencil links in the navbar and the homepage buttons  all lead to their respective pages
+The ink, painting, and pencil links in the navbar and the homepage buttons all lead to their respective pages

 ![an image of the testing done on the app](static/images/gridview.png)